mint42/exploringroot/README.md

 ## RUNNING THE PROGRAMS

-the root program will need to be installed in order to run these commands.
+The root program will need to be installed in order to run these commands.
 [Here](https://root.cern/install/) is the install page.

 ### MACROS